 In all of these cases, the Federal Reserve and other key banking regulators missed signs of instability at these banks and failed to act until it was too late.
-Congress responded to the failure of regulatory oversight for these large banks by demanding that regulators do a better job at controlling the risks of large bank holding companies.
+Congress responded to the failure of regulatory oversight for these large banks by demanding that regulators do a better job at controlling the risks of large BHCs.
 H.R.
 3312 would reverse that change, and eliminate the requirement that the Federal Reserve engage in improved oversight of these large BHCs.
 But this is not all.
 The bill would also limit Federal Reserve authority over these large banks in a manner that is unprecedented since the passage of the Bank Holding Company Act in 1956.
-The changes in this legislation go far beyond the narrow or limited technical changes that some regulators have suggested regarding the application of Title I of Dodd-Frank.
+The changes in this legislation go far beyond narrow or limited technical changes.

 H.R.
-3312 and the Regulation of Large Regional Bank Holding Companies
+3312 and the Regulation of Large Bank Holding Companies

-In Title I of the Dodd-Frank Act Congress responded to the financial crisis experience by demanding improved oversight of the nation's largest banks.
-Title I requires the Federal Reserve, as the primary regulator of bank holding companies, to apply enhanced safety and soundness standards to all BHCs over \$50 billion, including increased levels of loss-absorbing capital, stress testing, and credit exposure limits.
-Dodd-Frank requires a tailored and graduated system of risk controls which ensures that all banks over \$50 billion are more strictly regulated than community banks, but that regional banks are not regulated as stringently as the very largest Wall Street banks that are systemically critical to the national and global economy.
+In Title I of the Dodd-Frank Act, Congress responded to the financial crisis experience by demanding improved oversight of the nation's largest banks.
+Title I requires the Federal Reserve, as the primary regulator of BHCs, to apply enhanced safety and soundness standards to all BHCs